 The meniscus consists of two crescent-shaped cartilage pieces.
 These provide stability and shock absorption to the knee.
-In addition to absorbing shock to the leg, the meniscus has a guiding function in the movement of the knee.
+In addition to absorbing shock to the leg, the meniscus a guiding function in the movement of the knee.
 Acute meniscus problems usually occur in sports in which jumps and twisting movements are more common such as field hockey or soccer.
 This often involves a movement in which the knee is subjected to high force while stretched and rotated.
 Which of the menisci is damaged is mainly determined by the direction of rotation (inward or outward).

 Degeneration of the meniscus?